5:30 p.m. Hors d’oeuvres & cocktails

 Local sourcing is the inspiration that drives him when creating a menu or developing new dishes.
 Chef Carroll appreciates the inspiration farmer partners provide him through seasonal crops and varieties that can lead to new dishes.
 In retrospect, he finds that moving to Madison in 2010 was even more special than he thought.
 Here sourcing locally is just the way that it’s done.
 Brasservie V is proud to source nearly everything locally at various points throughout the year.

 Chef Chris Myers is a Madison native.
 He became interested in cooking in high school and enrolled in MATC’s culinary program.
 He moved to New Orleans for seven years, beginning his professional career in kitchens including Bayona, with Susan Spicer.
-He and his wife returned to Madison in 2012 and he began working at Fresco then.
+He and his wife returned to Madison in 2012 and he began working at Fresco.
+In September 2017, he became the executive chef at Cento in Madison.
 One of his favorite parts about being in Wisconsin is access to local farmers and foragers and how “the geology of the land, the temperature, and the amount of rainfall factor into the flavor of the bite on your fork.”

 Gilbert Altschul was born and raised in Madison, WI.
 After high school he obtained his B.A. in business at the University of Wisconsin-Whitewater followed by an A.A. from the Scottsdale Culinary Institute.
 In addition to working in Scottsdale, Gilbert spent time cooking in San Diego and Chicago before moving back to Madison to open Grampa’s Pizzeria and the neighboring Gib’s Bar.
 He is currently working on a project to revitalize the historic train station on West Washington Avenue.
 Gilbert’s family has a long restaurant history in Madison and most of the menu he created at Mickey’s Tavern 10 years ago remains unchanged.